Probing the Impact of WIMP Dark Matter on Universal Relations, GW170817 Posterior and Radial Oscillations: Introduction

-The marvelous combination of low temperatures and supranuclear densities, unattended anywhere else in the Universe, makes NSs coveted and peerless laboratories for testing such an extreme matter.
+The marvelous combination of low temperatures and supranuclear densities, unattended anywhere else in the Universe, makes NSs coveted and peerless laboratories for testing such extreme matter.
 With the establishment of GW astronomy on a firm observational footing, it is now plausible to comprehend and, better still, probe primal queries of nature.
-For example, recently in Ref. \cite{kabir19}, the effect of introducing extra dimensions on NS properties has been studied and the brane tension in the Brane-world model is constrained by using the GW170817 posterior.
-Potential forthcoming BNS in-spirals, merger, and post-merger data can be used to test alteration in general relativity with finite-range scalar forces (in particular, $f(r)$ gravity) \cite{laura18}.
-The observation of GWs from the BNS merger can also shed light on a plausible model of dark matter (DM) that could yield some extra peaks in the post-merger frequency spectrum which can be detected in foreseeable time GWs signal from NS merger \cite{ellisplb}.
-Hence, NS is a sensitive probe to detect and define the nature of DM particles.
+For example, recently in Ref. \cite{Chakravarti_2020}, the effect of introducing extra dimensions on NS properties has been studied, and the brane tension in the Brane-world model is constrained using the GW170817 posterior.
+Potential forthcoming BNS in-spirals, merger, and post-merger data can be used to test alterations in general relativity with finite-range scalar forces (in particular, $f(r)$ gravity) \cite{Sagunski:2018aa}.
+The observation of GWs from the BNS merger can also shed light on a plausible model of dark matter (DM) that could yield some extra peaks in the post-merger frequency spectrum.
+These peaks can be detected in the foreseeable time GWs signal from NS mergers \cite{ELLIS2018607}.
+Hence, NSs are a sensitive probe to detect and define the nature of DM particles.